flaviostutz/cam-event-detector/README.md

 }
 ```

+* EVENT_OBJECT_IMAGE_ENABLE - if 'true', the cropped detected object image will be included in event payload. defaults to 'true'

 * EVENT_SCENE_IMAGE_ENABLE - if 'true', the full scene image will be included in event payload. defaults to 'false'

+* EVENT_MAX_KEYPOINTS - the max number of keypoints that will be included in event payload. defaults to '-1' (no limit)

+## Samples

+* You can test this with video samples from http://github.com/flaviostutz/camera-samples